Cactus are relatively easy to maintain for beginners. However, if your cactus is shriveling up and wrinkling, it may not be getting enough care.

 - Miracle-Gro Succulent Plant Food

 - Schultz Cactus Plus 2-7-7 liquid Plant Food

 Despite being a low-maintenance plant, Cactus cannot tolerate extreme changes in their daily environment.

-Like any other indoor plant, Cactus dislikes being moved around because it is stressful to change the environment frequently.
+Like any other indoor plant, Cactus dislike being moved around because it is stressful to change the environment frequently.

-Higher temperature leads to a higher transpiration rate which needs higher among of water intake.
+Higher temperature leads to a higher transpiration rate which needs higher water intake.

 Cactus cannot survive in temperatures below -20°F, but some species cannot tolerate temperatures below freezing.

-The ideal temperature for cacti will be around 45-85°F, which is most suited for its growth and development.
+The ideal temperature for cacti will be around 45-85°F, which is most suited for their growth and development.

 If your cactus is placed near a window, it may shrink as a result of sunburn or freeze as a result of direct contact with the glass.

 Lower temperature causes the water stored in the stem and leaves of the Cactus to freeze and survive the winter months by remaining dormant.